Functional-Bus-Description-Language/go-vfbdb/tests/co-simulations/proc/README.md

 ## 0
 Test checking `proc` without any parameter or return.
-In such case only strobe must be generated on address write.
+In such case only call signal must be generated on address write.

 ## 1
 Test checking `proc` with 2 parameters and no returns.